-Another thing I like about buying a new car is that you get to choose the style, options and colour.
-Not like a used car which you have no control over.
-The most exciting part of the whole brand new car process to me is the searching for the one that you know "is the one".
+Another thing I like about buying a new car is that you get to choose the style, options and colour, unlike a used car where you have no control.
+The most exciting part of the whole brand new car process to me is searching for the one that you know is “the one”.

 I am talking from experience.
 It wasn’t until about four years ago that I bought my first brand new auto.
 I had waited for the opportunity all my life.
 I was finally financially secure enough, had a good down-payment, and had done my research.
 I had waited for the opportunity for a long time and the prospect of owning a brand-new-with-tags vehicle was massively exciting.

-Then last year I bought my second new car and gave my "old" one to my daughter who had just graduated from high school and was starting her first year in college.
-When I say "old" I am being sarcastic, because I had taken very good care of the car and it was still in excellent condition and had low mileage.
+Then last year I bought my second new car and gave my “old” one to my daughter, who had just graduated from high school and was starting her first year in college.
+When I say “old” I am being sarcastic, because I had taken very good care of that car and it was still in excellent condition, with low mileage.

-One very important thing to keep in mind is even though you are caught up in the excitement, don't rush into anything.
+One very important thing to keep in mind is, even though you’re caught up in the excitement, don’t rush into anything.
 If you rush into things it might end up being more costly for you.
-This is an important and emotional decision that shouldn't be taken lightly.
+This is an important and emotional decision that shouldn’t be taken lightly.
 You have to do your homework and research.

-The reality is that you can get unbelievable deals right now if you shop around, and aren't afraid to haggle for a discount.
-You notice I said aboveif you are able to afford it.
-Because no matter how good a deal looks, you might end up with huge car payments that will break your budget.
+The reality is that you can get unbelievable deals if you shop around, and aren’t afraid to haggle for a discount.
+You notice I said if you are able to afford it, because no matter how good a deal looks, you might end up with huge car payments that will break your budget.
 If this is the case then it is wise to either keep the vehicle you have now or find a good used one that you can pay for and not worry about back-breaking car payments.
-Sadly, many people do get carried away with the moment, so good advice would be - if you are not one hundred per cent certain you can afford it then don't even bother taking a test drive.
-No matter how much of a bargain it may seem.

-You have to be realistic when buying a new car.
-It is a major purchase and needs careful consideration especially in these hard economical times.
-There are benefits to buying a new car besides the prestige of owning one.
-Most new vehicles have great car warranty that will cover almost any mechanical problem which may occur.
+Be realistic.
+It is a major purchase and needs careful consideration.
+There are benefits besides the prestige of owning one.
+Most new vehicles have a great car warranty that will cover almost any mechanical problem.
 They are designed with more improved safety features including airbags.
 They are built to be more fuel-efficient and eco-friendly.
-These are just a few of the things to consider.

-Another advantage to buying new is the peace of mind you get from knowing that your car has not been driven poorly or abused by someone else.
+Also, you know that your car has not been driven poorly or abused by someone else.
 Everyone drives differently and some people are naturally hard on cars.
-When buying used you generally don't know how the car was driven or if it was properly maintained - full service history notwithstanding.
+When buying used you generally don’t know how the car was driven or if it was properly maintained – full service history notwithstanding.
 When you buy new you get to imprint your own driving habits on the vehicle.

-When it comes right down to it; there is no right answer to which is better - buying new or used.
-It is a personal choice and both are good choices depending on your mindset.
-If you buy a used car from a reliable dealer you will have a good dependable vehicle.
-Just because a car is used doesn't mean it looks bad.
-There are many sharp, stylish used vehicles out there.
+When it comes right down to it; there is no right answer to which is better – buying new or used.
+It is a personal choice and both are good choices depending on your mindset, and your pocket.
 If you are interested in buying a different vehicle just make sure you look at all the options before deciding what is best for you and your lifestyle.